vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Several popular libraries have been ported to readthedocs, so the reading experience is more pleasant: [https://common-lisp-libraries.readthedocs.io/](https://common-lisp-libraries.readthedocs.io/).

+Michal "phoe" Herda organized many online Lisp meetings, and we can find the videos on Youtube: https://www.youtube.com/c/OnlineLispMeetings/videos

+Alexander Artemenko started [lisp project of the day](https://40ants.com/lisp-project-of-the-day/), a blog to review a library every day for a month, and he is now at post #219.
+Lately he reviewed many documentation builders for CL.

 On a sadder note, Quickdocs closed :(

 ## New books